naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 I don't want to bash these guys too hard -- I mean, they wrote this in 2004, and I have the benefit of hindsight that they certainly did not have.
 But, in the 16 years since their book was released, the software engineering community has collectively agreed that a Continuous Design Approach (aka Continuous Innovation) is an ideology that not only works, but is largely responsible for the success of many B2C startups in the post dot-com generation (e.g. AirBnb, Facebook).

-Eric Reis wrote the seminal book [the Lean Startup](https://amzn.to/2AAS6JZ), extolling the virtues continuous innovation while making the argument that it saves money in the long-run because "failing fast and pivoting means you don't end up building the wrong thing".
+Eric Reis wrote the seminal book [the Lean Startup](https://amzn.to/2AAS6JZ),making the argument that a continuous innovation / lean approach saves money in the long run because "failing fast and pivoting means you don't end up building the wrong thing".

 VC investor Peter Thiel gave further praise of Continuous Innovation in his book [Zero to One](https://amzn.to/30P8b9k), while Paul Graham, co-founder of the Y Combinator startup accelerator, penned the famous essay "[Do things that don't scale](http://paulgraham.com/ds.html)".
 You can see it in the ethos of Facebook's old company motto: "[Move fast and break things](https://www.businessinsider.com/mark-zuckerberg-innovation-2009-10?r=US&IR=T)".